 A statue at the Selbu administration center, "Felkar'n" by Kristofer Leirdal, 1991: A millstone quarrier with his pick hammer and pair of compasses.

 About twenty kilometers east of Selbu, in a mountain area that is now the Skarvan and Roltdalen National Park, rock suitable for millstones is found.
 It's biotite schist with imbedded hard grains of staurolite and garnets.
 While the schist wears off slowly, the grains tend to persist; thus these millstones are self-sharpening as they should be.
-When millstone quarrying started here is unknown, a guess is the thirteen hundreds.
+When millstone quarrying started here is unknown, a guess is the fourteenth century.
 There is another major site for millstone quarrying in Hyllestad in Sogn where the activity probably started around 600 AD.
-However, maybe from the fifteen hundreds on, the production in Selbu was the larger one, and during the eighteen hundreds nine out of ten millstones in Norway came from Selbu.
+However, maybe from the sixteenth century on, the production in Selbu was the larger one, and during the nineteenth century nine out of ten millstones in Norway came from Selbu.
 There was even some export, mainly to Sweden and Denmark, but also to Russia and U.S.A.
-At the end of the eighteen hundreds the production subsided and ended when World War I started.
+At the end of the nineteenth century the production subsided and ended when World War I started.

 Millstone quarrying started in October, when summer work on the farms was over, and the half-finished stones were transported back home, usually at night on crusted snow in April.
 It was tough work in a tough climate, and a substantial fraction of the time they had to spend removing water and snow from the pits.
 But they did get their reward.

 A millstone at the Selbu church with the inscription (in the local dialect) "In memory of the men on Kvennfeli" (i.e. The Mill(stone) Mountains).